danidiaz/process-streaming/README.md

 The basic goals:

-- Concurrent, buffered, streaming access to stdin, stdout and stderr.
+- Concurrent, streaming access to stdin, stdout and stderr.

-- Easy integration with parsers pipes-parse package and folds from Pipes.Prelude.
+- Easy integration with regular consumers, parsers from pipes-parse and various folds.

-- Avoid launching exceptions: use Either or similar solution to signal error conditions.
+- Avoid launching exceptions: use Either or similar solution to signal non-IO related error conditions.

-- Avoid deadlock scenarios caused by full output buffers.

 Relevant thread in the Haskell Pipes Google Group: